jkeefe/jkeefe.github.io/family-projects/README.md

 - 1 Arduino power supply

-Almost all of the ingredients you'll need come in Arduino starter kits [I've listed below](#kits), with a notable exception &#8212; the [wind sensor from Modern Device](https://moderndevice.com/product/wind-sensor/).
+Almost all of the ingredients you'll need come in Arduino starter kits [I've listed](#kits), with a notable exception &#8212; the [wind sensor from Modern Device](https://moderndevice.com/product/wind-sensor/).

 Assembling the wind sensor requires a small amount of soldering -- which requires a soldering iron and solder.
 If you don't have these at home, you can get them at a local hardware or hobby store, and of course from an online seller.
 Here's the Sparkfun links to a [soldering iron](https://www.sparkfun.com/products/9507) (they have many) and also some [lead-free solder](https://www.sparkfun.com/products/9325).